 PBHL-S 330 Theoretical Foundations of Community Health (3 cr.)

 This course will explore the theories of health behavior change that are used to develop health interventions for individuals and communities.
 Students will learn different theories, how to put them into practice, and how useful and practical they are for various populations and contexts.

 PBHL-S 337 Health Equity and Social Determinants of Health (3 cr.)

-This course introduces students to an ecological perspective of health, going beyond biology and individual factors to investigate the influence on health of the social systems in which individuals live, work, learn, and play.
-Through the lens of social justice, students will examine how contemporary social issues influence populational differences in health (health disparities).
+This course provides students with an ecological perspective on health, extending beyond biological and individual factors to explore how the systems in which people live, work, learn, and play impact their health.
+Through a social justice lens, students will analyze how contemporary social issues affect health outcomes.

 PBHL-S 340 Cultural Considerations in the Promotion of Health (3 cr.)

-In this course we will examine what is meant by culture, the ways in which culture intersects with health issues, and how public health efforts (domestic and global) can benefit by understanding and working with cultural processes.
+In this course we will examine what is meant by culture, the ways in which culture intersects with health issues, and how public health efforts (domestic and global)

+can benefit by understanding and working with cultural processes.

-PBHL-S 349 Research Methods in Community Health (3 cr.)
-P: PBHL-B 300 or permission of instructor; This course helps students develop an appreciation and understanding of the fundamental research methods used in community health and how to apply those methods to inform their work to improve the health of the community.
-The focus is on understanding how community- and personal-level data are collected and interpreted in scientifically valid ways.
-Students will become proficient consumers and users of published research and will be able to identify the strengths and limitations of the designs used, along with possible confounding factors and biases.
+PBHL-S 349 Research Methods in Public Health (3 cr.)
+P: PBHL-B 300 or permission of instructor.

+This course offers students an opportunity to develop an appreciation and understanding of various research methods for public health.
+Students will also become proficient consumers of published research and will be able to identify the strengths and limitations of the designs used, along with possible confounding factors and biases.

 PBHL-S 360 Assessment and Planning for Community Health Promotion (3 cr.)
-P: PBHL-S 330 This course applies theory-based concepts and methods of health promotion focusing on needs assessment and intervention planning for individual and community health programs.
+P: PBHL-S 330

+This course applies theory-based concepts and methods of health promotion focusing on needs assessment and intervention planning for individual and community health programs.

 PBHL-S 361 Implementation and Evaluation for Community Health Promotion (3 cr.)
-P: PBHL-S 330 and PBHL-S 360 This course applies theory-based concepts and methods of health promotion focusing on program funding, implementation, and evaluation for individual and community health programs.
+P: PBHL-S 330 and PBHL-S 360

+This course applies theory-based concepts and methods of health promotion focusing on program funding, implementation, and evaluation for individual and community health programs.